 How many business presentations have you attended in the last 3 months that delivered exactly what you needed to know in a manner that respected your time?

-Next time you are invited to listen to a presentation at work take note of the following:
+Next time you are invited to listen to a presentation at work take note of the following, exactly how much of it was:

 Did you feel that the same presentation could have been given in less than half the time?